-Choose a high-altitude retirement haven near the equator, and you’ll realize an added bonus; you’ll enjoy spring-like temperatures year-round, with little seasonal variation.
-This means comfortable living all year long.
-It also means you’ll save on heat and air-conditioning costs.
+At high-altitude retirement havens near the equator, and you’ll also realize an added bonus: spring-like temperatures year-round, with little seasonal variation.
+This means comfortable living all year long as well as savings on heat and air-conditioning costs.

-Again, you have many good options for life above the Zika line.
-Here are three of my favorite expat havens at altitudes of more than 6,500 feet, all offering gentle weather and screen-free living:
+Here are my favorite expat havens at altitudes of more than 6,500 feet, all offering gentle weather and screen-free living:

-Bogotá, Colombia: A World Capital With Quality And Diverse Living Options
+Bogotá, Colombia: A Global Capital With Diverse Lifestyle Options

 I had low expectations before my first visit to Colombia’s capital but was pleasantly surprised.
-Bogotá is clean, safe, cheerful, and full of energy, a great venue for city living.
-Some of Bogotá’s sectors qualify as among the best in Latin America for a cosmopolitan retirement lifestyle.
+Bogotá is cheerful and full of energy, a great venue for city living.
+Some of Bogotá’s sectors qualify as the best in Latin America for a cosmopolitan retirement lifestyle.

-Bogotá sits in the Colombian Andes on a high, mountain-rimmed plateau, at an elevation of about 8,650 feet.
-Its 8 million residents enjoy spring-like weather every month of the year, with highs around 70 degrees and lows in the 50s.
-The seasonal temperature variation is less than one degree.
+Bogotá sits in the Colombian Andes on a high, mountain-rimmed plateau at an elevation of about 8,650 feet.
+Its nearly 4 million residents enjoy spring-like weather every month of the year, with highs around 70°Fand lows in the 50s.
+The seasonal temperature variation is less than 1 degree.

 The city offers a good selection of diverse living options.
 You could enjoy the fine dining and cafés of upscale sectors such as El Chicó and Rosales… or live in the heart of the action, enjoying the lively and energetic Latino feel in El Nogal or Chapinero (while spending a bit less money).

 By Colombian standards, the cost of living and of real estate is relatively high in Bogotá.
-However, by international standards the cost both of living and of buying property in this city is a bargain, especially when you consider that this is a world capital city.
+However, by international standards, the cost both of living and of buying property in this city is a bargain, especially when you consider that this is a world capital.
 You could own a luxury-standard two-bedroom penthouse apartment for about US$250,000 at the current rate of exchange between the U.S. dollar and the Colombian peso.

-Living here, Zika, yellow fever, and malaria would be faraway concepts… things that exist at much lower elevations.
+Living here, West Nile virus, yellow fever, and malaria would be faraway concepts… things that exist at much lower elevations.

 Arequipa, Peru: Sparkling In The Strong Andean Sunshine